 - Accidental Aesop: The Ogdenville band cheated (by using glow sticks, expressly against the rules) and won.
 Lisa spends the rest of the episode appealing to progressively higher authorities until finally then-President Bill Clinton himself overturns the results.
 The Aesop is pretty explicitly spelled out: if things don't go your way, you can always whine to someone until they do.
 It was clearly meant to be a Spoof Aesop; Marge points out that it's not a good moral to take away from this, and Clinton simply replies that he's not a very good president.
 Be that as it may, "Calmly and logically appeal to authority figures when faced with an injustice" isn't really that bad a moral.

-- Broken Base: Many fans hate this episode and call it one of the worst ever, but a fair number enjoy it because it spoofs the Flanderization and absurd plots that started to crop up in Season 9.
+- Broken Base: Many fans hate this episode and call it one of the worst ever (at best.
+At worst, they cite it as the point where they invoke Fanon Discontinuity and pretend that every episode after this point doesn't exist), but a fair number enjoy it because it spoofs the Flanderization and absurd plots that started to crop up in Season 9.

 - Strawman Has a Point: